pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 ## Handling disconnects

 The client may disconnect due to network conditions.
 By default, the client reconnects exponentially for subscribe connections only.
-See SDK connection lifecycle.
+Non-subscribe requests never retry.

 ### Retry policy

-Configure subscribe retry policy on NetworkingModule.
-Non-subscribe requests never retry.
-Set the policy during PubNub construction.
+Configure subscribe retries via NetworkingModule.
+Set at PubNub construction time.

 Default: exponential retry for subscribe operations.
-Retries are attempted on network issues (host down, host lookup failed, timeouts, unknown HTTP exceptions). maxRetries applies to all except timeouts.
-Use RetryPolicy.none() to disable all retries.
+Retries occur on network-related diagnostics (host down, lookup failed, timeouts, unknown HTTP exceptions). maxRetries applies to all except timeouts.
+Use RetryPolicy.none() to disable all retries (including subscribe).

 ```
 `1var pubnub = PubNub(